petercz1/video_reformatter/README.md

 1. create an options object and initialize debug if required
 2. create a getfiles object
 3. iterate through the files
-4. create a processvideo object and inject each file along with a options object
+4. create a processvideo object and inject each file
 5. create a codecs object for each file to get details of container/video/audio (codecs object uses `mediainfo`)
 6. process each file using `ffmpeg`